 Top Things to Do in Lucerne and Top Places to Visit

-Whether you travel to Lucerne for one day, two days or three days (one day in Lucerne is probably too short to find the most beautiful places in Lucerne) – you can use this post to plan your trip as you´ll also find many travel tips at the end of the post.
+Whether you stay one day in Lucerne, or two days or three days – you can use this post to plan your itinerary as you´ll also find many travel tips at the end of the post.

 Kapellbrücke – Chapel Bridge

 Most people head to the Chapel Bridge first – and I actually recommend doing so, too.